 - a digital map,

-Kinds of Data that Might be Displayed
+Kinds of Data that Might be Displayed in a plus box

 On the search results page shown to a searcher is a list of search result items related to the search query.
-An item on the list, with a limited amount of data actually displayed, may have elided portions of data that isn’t visually displayed.
+An item on the list, with a limited amount of data, actually displayed, may have elided portions of data that isn’t visually displayed.
 The user could “click” upon it or “mouse-over” it, and the additional data may be shown.